 Leadership Gems - A Conversation with…

-We are delighted to share our fourth episode of HCL Leadership Gems - a conversation with Per Mertesacker, Manager of the Arsenal Academy.
+We are delighted to share our latest episode of HCL Leadership Gems - a conversation with Steve Babaeko, founder and CEO of X3M Ideas.
 Enjoy and let us know what you think.

 Catch up on previous episodes in the series here.